Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Introduction

-This paper provides new insights regarding how Medicaid affects ED utilization when we go beyond the average effect to account for the characteristics of the expansion population.
-We do so by estimating the heterogeneous impacts of Medicaid on ED use, allowing us to characterize those driving the effects in the Oregon experiment.
-Oregon's coverage expansion to a population not typically covered by Medicaid motivates our investigation of its heterogeneous effects.
-Oregon randomly assigned the opportunity to apply for spots in its Oregon Health Plan Standard (OHP Standard) in 2008.
+This paper provides new insights into how Medicaid affects ED utilization when we go beyond the \emph{average} effect.
+Using the Oregon experiment, we estimate the heterogeneous impacts of Medicaid on ED use and characterize those driving the positive average effects.
+In 2008, Oregon randomly assigned the opportunity to apply for spots in its Oregon Health Plan Standard (OHP Standard).
 Unlike OHP Plus, which serves Oregon's typical Medicaid population, OHP Standard was newly offered to a group of uninsured adults who were categorically ineligible for Medicaid under federal guidelines \cite{allen2013oregon}.
-Oregon's Medicaid expansion increased utilization for most types of ED visits, including those not requiring emergent or immediate care, for up to two years \cite{finkelstein2016effect}.
-This study examines how representative these \textit{average} estimates are of the \textit{individualized} effects of Medicaid on ED use.
-We isolate the risk factors that matter most for increases in ED use and discuss how we can use such knowledge to inform policy.
+The Medicaid expansion increased utilization for most types of ED visits, including those not requiring immediate care, for up to two years \cite{taubman2014medicaid,finkelstein2016effect}.
+We do not revisit the average impacts of Medicaid that are well-documented in this literature.
+Instead, we extend the literature by investigating how Medicaid's effect on ED use varies by covariates, which helps to isolate the risk factors that matter for increased utilization.